 Your learner analysis fully defines the audience of participants for FPD 200.
 Therefore, you can now conclude that you have a basis for identifying the subject of your learning objectives: FPD 200 participants will be able to __________ the ___________.

-However, the job task analysis states that your audience should be able to develop valid learning objectives learning objectives.
+However, the job task analysis states that your audience should be able to develop valid learning objectives.
 A major part of developing learning objectives is understanding how information from analysis phase outputs informs the development of learning objectives.
 This is a specific need called out in the needs analysis, and it supports the overall instructional goal of getting learners to fully understand the ADDIE process.

 Your learner analysis gives reason to conclude there is a likely performance gap: your audience has no presumed knowledge or prerequisite instruction in developing learning objectives.
 Therefore, they will likely lack an adequate understanding of how analysis phase outputs inform learning objectives.
 This will prevent them from developing valid learning objectives as specified in the job task analysis.